SaidTorres3/video-editor/README.md

 ### Cloud Upload

 Configure one or both providers under **Options > Upload Settings**.
 Enter your Backblaze B2 credentials or Catbox user hash in their respective dialogs.
-When `Auto upload after export` is enabled the exported video is uploaded to the selected provider and the download URL is shown.
+When `Auto upload after export` is enabled, the exported video is uploaded to the selected provider and the download URL is shown in a copyable dialog.

 ## Troubleshooting